 Dinner: Dinner is on your own tonight.
 You may take the motor coach to the town square, where a variety of restaurants await.
-Or, make a reservation at the museum's award-winning restaurant, Eleven.
-Transportation will be provided back to the hotel for those who choose to remain late at the museum.
+Or, make a reservation at the museum's award-winning restaurant.
+Eleven.
+Transportation will be provided back to the hotel on the hour for those who choose to remain late at the museum.

 Evening: You may stay and enjoy the museum and the twilight show at an outdoor exhibit if you like.
-Transportation to the hotel will be provided before dinner, after dinner, and after the sunset show.
+Transportation to the hotel will be provided on a regular schedule until 8:00 p.m.